bekk/bekk-christmas/post/security/sqrl.md

 ingress: >-
   In case you haven't noticed: [Passwords suck](https://security.christmas/2018/19).
 Fortunately alternatives to that age-old authentication scheme are finally becoming practical.
-SQRL (Secure Quick Reliable Login) is a proposed solution to the authentication problem, invented by Steve Gibson (these days best known as host of the podcast Security Now).
-Over the past few years a lot of work has gone into perfecting the SQRL standard, and recently several client and server implementations have been developed, making now a good time to start experimenting with this fascinating technology.
+Today we will look at SQRL (Secure Quick Reliable Login), which promises to be a neat solution for your every-day authentication needs.
 links:
   - title: SQRL documentation
     url: 'https://www.grc.com/sqrl/sqrl.htm'